zeroasiccorp/logik/docs/source/sc_preparation.rst

 Import Modules
 --------------

 All Silicon Compiler run scripts are pure Python scripts that import Silicon Compiler functionality like any other Python module.
-Similarly, the <tool_name> RTL-to-bitstream flow is enabled as a set of Python modules that integrate to Silicon Compiler.
+Similarly, the Logik RTL-to-bitstream flow is enabled as a set of Python modules that integrate to Silicon Compiler.

 The minimum import requirements in a Logik Silicon Compiler run script are: